 Leaks are sometimes easy to find and other times they can be within the walls themselves or even in your sewer pipes.
 It is a good idea to keep on a regular lookout for leaks throughout your home and property, so that you can prevent small problems from growing into larger problems.
 To find leaks, simply look for wet spots in the walls and ceilings, puddles on the floor and wet spots in your yard.

 Tighten all of your faucets as much as you can and make sure you don’t have any water leaking out of them.

-4. Mildew This problem is a health hazard, and is often the result of a puddle of standing water that has dried up.
+This problem is a health hazard, and is often the result of a puddle of standing water that has dried up.
+Mildew can be found on many different surfaces.
 Standing water may be indicative of a leak, so watch for mildew.

 Water should drain fast enough that it swirls around when going down.
 Watch for the swirl, and listen for bubbling which will alert you to whether or not your drains are getting clogged.